An open concept spanish living room in santa barbara | jeff doubét | creating spanish style homes® | jeff doubét | creating spanish style homes®

 A star light pendant hangs in a small foyer of a Spanish-style home in Santa Barbara, California.

-Here is how the small entry turned out once the foam corbels and coving were coated with a thin layer of cement, and finished with drywall mud to match the surrounding wall finishes.
+The foam corbels and coving were coated with a thin layer of cement, and finished with drywall mud to match the surrounding wall finishes.

 Planning your Spanish Interior with Decorative Corbels